History of Nevada: Prehistory

 During the Late Precambrian, eastern and southern Nevada was being gradually covered by a shallow sea, which continued to expand into the state through the Devonian.
 More than 500 kinds of Paleozoic invertebrates are known to have inhabited Nevada during the Cambrian, Devonian, and Carboniferous periods of the Paleozoic era.
 Near the end of the Devonian, an interval of mountain building called the Antler Orogeny began, and it continued into the Early Carboniferous.
 Dropping sea levels exposed regions of Nevada as dry land, contributing to the formation of environments in eastern Nevada such as lagoons and beaches.
 Nevada's sea level continued to drop during the Triassic period, but the western part of the state was still relatively deep.
 By the Jurassic, the only deep marine habitats of Nevada were in the northwestern part of the state, central Nevada was only under shallow water, and eastern and southern Nevada were characterized by other types of environment such as wetlands.
 During the Cretaceous, a volcanic island chain formed in far western Nevada.

 During the Cenozoic geologic upheaval, Basin and Range physiographic province was created, which formed woodlands harboring trees like oaks, redwoods, and willows and wildlife including horses, mammoths, and rhinos.
 Nevada's Sierra Nevada Mountains were later also formed, with wildlife in the region including camels, horses, mammoths, and giant ground sloths.
 The Cenozoic period was high in volcanic activity, and eruptions regularly shook.
 Nevada's trace fossil record from the Pleistocene is very rich, and creatures included birds, giant sloths, horses, lions, mastodons, and wolves.
-Modern day, some fossils from these two periods are preserved at state parks in Nevada such as Ice Age Fossils State Park and Tule Springs Fossil Beds National Monument, both near Las Vegas.
+In the present day, some fossils from these two periods are preserved at state parks in Nevada such as Ice Age Fossils State Park and Tule Springs Fossil Beds National Monument, both near Las Vegas.

+The oldest known petroglyphs in North America are in the Great Basin.
+Near the banks of Winnemucca Lake in Nevada, this rock art dates between 10,500 and 14,800 years ago.

+Archaeologists called the local period 9,000 BCE to 400 CE the Great Basin Desert Archaic Period.
+This was followed by the time of the Fremont culture, who were hunter-gatherers and agriculturalists.
+Numic language-speakers, ancestors of today's Western Shoshone and both Northern Paiute people and Southern Paiute people entered the region around the 14th century CE.